msakrambutt/msakrambutt/README.md

 - 🌱 I’m currently learning **Metaverse & web 3**

 - 👨‍💻 All of my projects are available at [https://github.com/msakrambutt](https://github.com/msakrambutt)
+## About me

+Hi, I'm Shahid.
+You might recognize me as GitHub's butt.

 - 💬 Ask me about **javascript typescript wordpress**